Following a keto diet

 Carrico suggests combining nuts and berries for a satisfying, high-antioxidant, fiber-rich keto snack.

-However, for strict keto adherents, Westman says, “Unless you are young, extremely active or have a metabolism that doesn’t ‘need keto,’ there are no fruits or berries on a ‘prescription-strength’ keto diet — one that works for everyone with obesity, metabolic syndrome or diabetes.”
+However, for strict keto adherents, berries are a no-go, Westman says.
+“Unless you are young, extremely active or have a metabolism that doesn’t ‘need keto,’ there are no fruits or berries on a ‘prescription-strength’ keto diet — one that works for everyone with obesity, metabolic syndrome or diabetes.”

 Kale and spinach

 Combining these leafy greens offers a great mix of nutrients.
-Kale is particularly rich in calcium and vitamins C and K, while spinach is a super-source of minerals such as iron, magnesium and potassium, as well as vitamins A and E.
+Kale is particularly rich in calcium and vitamins C and K. At the same time, spinach is a super source of minerals, such as iron, magnesium and potassium, as well as vitamins A and E.

 — 1 pound trimmed Brussels sprouts.